-As I write (early March, 2026), I'm approaching 87, in good shape for that age, British but resident in Mexico since 1965, married for almost 61 years to my Mexican wife, with two daughters, and a grandson of 23 and granddaughter of 18.
+As I write (late June, 2026), I'm 87, in good shape for that age, British but resident in Mexico since 1965, married for almost 61 years to my Mexican wife, with two daughters, and a grandson of 23 and granddaughter of 18.

 That's a long way from my birth just east of London four months before the outbreak of WW2.
 In between, I've graduated from Trinity College Dublin (English and Spanish Literature), taught English for two years in Madrid, worked for 53 years in English teaching in Mexico, with working visits to most Latin American countries, especially Brazil, and visited most countries in the Americas and Europe.